 - Sexual orientation

-One form of discrimination concerning disability is lack of accessibility.
-Lack of accessibility means an activity does not take reasonable accessibility measures to ensure that a person with disabilities is in a comparable situation with non-disabled people.
+One form of disability discrimination is lack of accessibility.
+Lack of accessibility means an activity does not take reasonable measures to ensure that a person with disabilities is in a comparable situation with a non-disabled person.

-Lack of accessibility was introduced in the Discrimination Act 2015 due to Sweden’s commitment to comply with the United Nations (UN) Convention on the Rights of Persons with Disabilities.
+Lack of accessibility was introduced in the Discrimination Act 2015 due to Sweden’s commitment to comply with the UN Convention on the Rights of Persons with Disabilities.
 The Convention was adopted by the UN General Assembly in 2006 and has applied in Sweden since 2009.

 Employers and schools now have greater responsibility to work with prevention and promotion to combat discrimination and work for equal rights and opportunities.
 The new law will help schools and pre-schools to prevent discrimination more effectively with the participation of learners and professionals.
 The work will therefore be active and affect the mindset of the participants.
 (Source: Legislation Updates 2017, pp. 28–29).